 Fresno is pleased to announce the offering of two (2) prestigious Jordan Harvey Graduate Awards to highly qualified students entering Master of Science (M.S.) programs in the College of Agriculture.
 These awards provide $18,500 per year for two years.
 Funding may consist of scholarship and/or assistantship money, based on the candidate’s

 Applicants must be entering their first fall semester in Jordan College M.S. programs (Agricultural Sciences, Plant Science, or Industrial Technology).
-This includes students beginning in Fall 2018, or those who began in Spring 2022.
+This includes students beginning in Fall 2021, or those who began in Spring 2022.
 Information will be forthcoming - please continue to watch for updates later this year.

 - Agricultural major (or other related undergraduate degree)